-While the look of Australian currency reflects the nation’s rich heritage, its history reflects the dependence of other nations for Australian commodities.
+While the look of Australian currency reflects the nation’s rich heritage, the history has depended on other nations for its commodities.

 Save money on your personal or business international money transfer today.
 Fill in the form and you’ll be contacted by a foreign exchange expert to have an obligation-free discussion about your options.